feature-engine/feature_engine/docs/user_guide/selection/DropCorrelatedFeatures.rst

+.. _drop_correlated:

+.. currentmodule:: feature_engine.selection

 DropCorrelatedFeatures
 ======================

-The DropCorrelatedFeatures() finds and removes correlated variables from a dataframe.
+The :class:`DropCorrelatedFeatures()` finds and removes correlated variables from a dataframe.
 The user can pass a list of variables to examine, or alternatively the selector will examine all numerical variables in the data set.